custompointofview/goqu/README.md

 # GoQu

-A Golang CLI tool in search of quotes Quotes
+A Golang CLI tool in search of quotes

 ![Alt Text](./assets/profile/goku.gif)

 ## Goal

-I wanted a simple CLI tool to get quotes based on preferences.
+I wanted a simple CLI tool to retrieve quotes based on preferences.

 ## Current Sources